-The story behind the cup
+The story behind my old Outward Bound cup

-26 years ago this weekend, I got on a plane and flew to Denver and stayed by myself for the first time in a hotel.
+On a Labor Day weekend in 1993, I got on a plane and flew to Denver and stayed by myself for the first time in a hotel.
 I was 20 years old and taking a semester off from Aquinas College to embark on an Outward Bound Wilderness Leadership Semester (SC-28B).
 I had made my pilgrimage to Bivouac in Ann Arbor to find appropriate hiking boots and had a duffel full of gear from the packing list.
 I was nervous as hell walking downstairs the next morning to find my ride in a van with a random group of people.